 Writing a Manager’s User Manual

 Something that I’ve adopted as a manager: the manager’s user manual.
-It documents how best to work with me.
+It documents how to best work with me.

 This has led me on this mission to figure out how to connect with those around me more directly.
 How can I make people understand me?
 How can I make working with me as clear and as simple as possible?

 I found a template of a Manager's Manual online.
 The purpose of writing the manual is to carve out how I define success as a manager.
 In my own manual, I bring up the following:

 - The things that I do that may annoy you or that may be misunderstood.